 In Putt-Putt Saves the Zoo, if Putt-Putt eats 10 cotton candies, he will throw up at which point his dog, Pep, will jump off and lick it all up.
 There's also a toucan who tells a bizarre joke without a real punchline that involves a king shooting a servant dead.

 Retro City Rampage: One of the characters regarding a sculpture he plans to give to his girlfriend: "Hopefully she'll reciprocate when I give her this head tonight."
 In a T-rated game.

 Earthworm Jim 3D had you chopping off (zombie) cow heads with a meat cleaver, Professor-Monkey-For-A-Head says what sounds like "Damn, You got me!", and one of the guys in Fantasy says he needs his balls back.
-What's worse is that the ESRB gave this game an E rating.
-Wow.
+Yet the ESRB gave this game an E rating.

 In FIFA 13, the audience can be heard shouting what sounds like an f-bomb.
 The game is rated E by ESRB and 3 by PEGI.

 An early-80s educational software program aimed at elementary-school students has exactly one piece of music, played when you win the game.
 This is the Colonel Bogey March, better known as the tune for Hitler Has Only Got One Ball.

 80s edutainment game Are We There Yet? sported an underwear-themed word search which included the words "G-string" and "falsies."
 Also, a diary entry about one of the main characters attempting to get directions to Fort Humbug from a man with a hearing problem included this more subtle exchange.